Frequently Asked Questions About DUI / OVI in Ohio

 Well, officers always say that in DUI arrests-in more than one state!

 From the observations, we attack the reasons for getting you out of the car, the field sobriety tests.
 You would be shocked at how horrible some officers are at performing these tests.
 If you took a breath/urine/blood test we attack the means, methods, mode, and science.
-The bottom line is that a DUI can be beat, but it takes a trained and experienced attorney who is not just making it up as he goes along.
+The bottom line is that a DUI can be beaten, but it takes a trained and experienced attorney who is not just making it up as he goes along.
 You need a professional.

 The majority of OVI arrests involve failed breath tests, but more police departments are using blood draws to try to prove their cases after a Supreme Court ruling.
 The legal limits are essentially the same as breath volumes but instead of measuring deep lung alcohol levels the forensic toxicologist is measuring the amount of alcohol in the person's system.
 Just like breath testing, blood testing has two legal limits.
 If you test over the first legal limit of 0.08 but under 0.17, you face a mandatory minimum of 3 days in jail.
 If you test over 0.17, you face a mandatory minimum of 6 days in jail.
 Failing either test involves the loss of your license for up to 3 full years.